GREASE TRAP PUMPING IN HOUSTON

 Houston Grease Trap Pumping

-Pumping out all the contents of a grease trap may not be the only side to grease trap hygiene, but it is definitely the one that requires the most power.
-After all, disinfecting and sanitizing the tank requires it to be empty in the first place!
+Pumping out the contents of a grease trap may not be the only part of grease trap hygiene, but it is definitely the task that requires the most power.
+After all, disinfecting and sanitizing the tank requires it to be empty first!

 By its very nature, the grease and fatty solids stored in your grease trap are dense and slow to move around.
 That should be reason enough to recruit a powerful engine for the task.
 However, if you want to perform this chore thoroughly and without creating a mess beneath your sink, then you will also need the services of a savvy operator.

-According to Health regulations, grease traps and interceptor tanks need to be fully sanitized at least twice a year.
-This is, of course, the bare minimum – and as we mentioned before, the tank needs to be pumped empty before cleaning it.
+According to Health Department regulations, grease traps and interceptor tanks need to be fully sanitized at least twice a year.
+This is, of course, the bare minimum – and as we mentioned before, the tank needs to be pumped empty before it can be cleaned.

 Unless they have a very large interceptor, most businesses require more frequent pumping services.
 The consequences of a clog or a massive oil spill are too large to take the risk.
-For most food entrepreneurs, the main priority is to ensure the emergency never happens.
+For most food entrepreneurs, the main priority is to ensure this kind of emergency never happens.
 The exact frequency with which you’ll need your grease trap pumped will depend on:

 - The size of the tank